Automated management reporting

 More timely KPI visibility

-Key numbers arrive on schedule and update without extra manual work.
+Key numbers arrive on schedule without extra manual work.

 A shared reporting layer